Safety Features of Onshore and Offshore Oil Rigs

 Offshore Features

-Designing Oilfield Products that Support Rig Safety
+Designing Oilfield Products that Support Oil Rig Safety

 Whether your operations are onshore or offshore, maintaining a safe and smooth functioning rig is vital to success and livelihood.
 Fortunately, MSI has a wide variety of protective products designed to effectively maintain important assets commonly found on oil rigs.
 For example, our stabbing guides, lifting bails, and pipe packaging frames efficiently protect your equipment during transport, storage, and/or operation.
 While there will never be any substitute for careful, ongoing attention to safety, employing products from MSI will always help.